 Scissors – You never know what you may need to cut in an emergency.

 Tweezers – Oh yes, don’t forget the tweezers!

 Matches– If we need to start a fire, it’s critical to have a few matches available in the bucket.

 Toilet paper – You can’t go wrong with having toilet paper in your personal hygiene kit.

-Hand sanitizer – I always carry hand sanitizer with us, especially in this kit.
+Hand sanitizer – I always carry hand sanitizer with me, especially in this kit.

 Garbage bags 10-gallon and 33-gallon size – You can’t leave the house without garbage bags in your kit.